GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultVerification/Example.rst

 Description of the case
 ------------------------------------------------------------------

-We simulate induced stresses along a normal fault in a pressurized reservoir, as shown below.
-The reservoir is offset and divided into two parts by an inclined fault.
-This mega fault crosses the entire reservoir and extends into both overburden and underburden.
-The whole domain is assumed to be horizontal, infinite, homogeneous, isotropic, and elastic.
-To resemble the analytical example, the reservoir is simply assumed to be uniformly pressurized upon injection and the transient effect of fluid flow is excluded.
+We simulate induced stresses along a normal fault in a pressurized reservoir and compare our results against an analytical solution.
+In conformity to the analytical set-up, the reservoir is divided into two parts by an inclined fault.
+The fault crosses the entire domain, extending into the overburden and the underburden.
+The domain is horizontal, infinite, homogeneous, isotropic, and elastic.
+The reservoir is pressurized uniformely upon injection, and we neglect the transient effect of fluid flow.
 A pressure buildup is applied to: (i) the whole reservoir in the case of a permeable fault; (ii) the left compartment in the case of an impermeable fault.
-Both overburden and underburden are impermeable and no pressure changes are allowed.
-Due to the poromechanical effect, pore pressure change in the reservoir causes the mechanical deformation of the entire domain and thus, leads to a stress perturbation on the fault plane, which could potentially trigger sliding of the fault.
-Here, the fault serves only as a flow boundary and the mechanical separation of the fault plane (either shear slippage or normal opening) is prohibited to mimic the analytical example.
+The overburden and underburden are impermeable (no pressure changes).
+Due to poromechanical effects, pore pressure changes in the reservoir cause a mechanical deformation of the entire domain.
+This deformation leads to a stress perturbation on the fault plane that could potentially trigger sliding of the fault.
+Here, the fault serves only as a flow boundary, and the mechanical separation of the fault plane (either by shear slippage or normal opening) is prohibited, like in the analytical example.
 For verification purposes, a plane strain deformation is considered in the numerical model.

 .. _problemSketchFaultVerification: